 The directors cannot spend money on directors’ fees, and leasing of assets.
 There are other restrictions relating to Connected Parties.

-There are a number of mitigations, including but not limited to: the rules are publicly available on www.thesharrepublic.com, there are contracts with directors, and TSRC can sue non compliant companies.
+There are a number of mitigations, including but not limited to: the Code is publicly available on www.thesharrepublic.com, there are contracts with directors, and TSRC can sue non compliant companies.
 If the Beansprout Company™ and/or its Directors do not comply with the Prospectus, TSRC as the adviser can ask the market regulator to suspend the shares.

 A Beansprout Company™ is a Public Limited Company which requires a minimum capital of £50,000.

 A minimum of 5,000,000 and a maximum of 25,000,000 founder shares can be issued to provide the seed capital.
 Each founder director must subscribe for a minimum of 50,000 shares.
 The Beansprout Company™ must have a minimum of three and a maximum of six founding directors.
 As an incentive for the seed investment, the directors can set the Public Offer price up to 2.5 times the seed share price.
 On finding, agreeing and executing a Permitted Transaction, the directors might remain with the Beansprout Company™ as Non-Executive Directors, to guide and assist the Beansprout Company™ in matters of corporate governance and development in the public arena.